helgeklein/Terms-Before-Download/terms-before-download/readme.txt

 Upgrades are in line with WordPress standards.

 == Changelog ==

+= 1.0.3 =
+* JavaScript: moved the dialog's initialization from document ready to the link click event

 = 1.0.2 =
 * Added support for analytics.js.
 The previous version only supported ga.js.
 The plugin's code auto-detects which of the two Analytics scripts is in use.